12 Best Waterfalls in Maryland, From Local Favorites to Hidden Gems

 1. Cunningham Falls, Thurmont

-Location: Cunningham Falls State Park, Thurmont, Maryland.
+- Location: Cunningham Falls State Park, Thurmont, Maryland

 If you want to visit the biggest waterfall in Maryland, head to Cunningham Falls State Park in Thurmont.
-At 78 feet tall, Cunningham Falls is truly breathtaking!
-This Frederick County natural wonder is located within the William Houck area of the park and is hidden within the Catoctin Mountains.
-To access the cascading waterfall, hikers can take the scenic Cunningham Falls Nature Trail
+At 78 feet tall, Cunningham Falls is truly breathtaking.
+The Frederick County natural wonder is located within the William Houck area of the park, hidden within the Catoctin Mountains.
+Hikers can take the scenic Cunningham Falls Nature Trail to access the cascading waterfall.
+The trail is about five miles, but you can also take the shorter, one-mile Lower Falls Trail, which leads to the base of the falls.
+While you are visiting Cunningham Falls State Park, stop for a swim at Hunting Creek Lake.

 2. Great Falls of the Potomac, Williamsport

-Location: Chesapeake & Ohio Canal National Historical Park, Williamsport, Maryland.
+- Location: Chesapeake & Ohio Canal National Historical Park, Williamsport, Maryland

 3. Muddy Creek Falls, Oakland

-Location: Swallow Falls State Park, Oakland, Maryland.
+- Location: Swallow Falls State Park, Oakland, Maryland

-Need To Know: Open year-round.
+- Need to Know: Open year-round.
 There is a fee to enter the park.

-is the highest free-falling waterfall in the state.
-The breathtaking fall was formed when a creek flowing into the Youghiogheny River was formed into a gorge.
-It is quite a sight to see any time of year.
+If you are looking to witness a magnificent waterfall in Western Maryland, you must visit Muddy Creek Falls in the Swallow Falls State Park.
+At 53 feet tall, Muddy Creek Falls is the highest free-falling waterfall in the state.
+The breathtaking fall was formed when a creek flowing into the Youghiogheny River formed into a gorge.
+It's quite a sight to see any time of year.
 A short but scenic walk among the beautiful hemlock trees will lead you to the falls.

-Best Waterfall Hikes In Maryland
+Best Waterfall Hikes in Maryland

 I can't think of a more beautiful way to spend the day than a hike to see a gorgeous cascade.
 These waterfall hikes in Maryland are perfect for a quick day trip or an epic waterfall road trip adventure.